AgilityPortal Insight Blog

 2. Invoice Processing - The processing of invoices often involves repetitive tasks such as data extraction, matching invoices with purchase orders, validating information, and routing for approvals.
 Automation can streamline this process by automatically capturing invoice data, comparing it with purchase orders, and routing invoices for approval based on predefined rules.

-3. Employee Onboarding - Onboarding new employees typically involves a series of repetitive tasks, such as gathering personal information, generating contracts and offer letters, setting up email accounts, assigning access rights, and scheduling orientation sessions.
+3. Employee Onboarding - Onboarding new employees typically involves a series of repetitive tasks, such as gathering personal information, generating contract automation solution and offer letters, setting up email accounts, assigning access rights, and scheduling orientation sessions.
 Automation can automate these tasks by creating templates, integrating with HR systems, and generating onboarding documents and notifications automatically.

 4. Customer Support - Many customer support activities follow standardized processes, such as ticket routing, issue categorization, and information retrieval.
 Automation can be used to create self-service portals, chatbots, or automated ticketing systems that can handle routine inquiries, provide instant responses, and escalate complex issues to human agents when necessary.